W O U N D C A R E

 National Wound Care was established in 1993 with the purpose of finding and sharing pathways to superior wound healing.
 A DME company, National Wound Care has sought to be an advocate for the patient by finding ways to help heal patients faster in the most cost effective manor possible.

 Our repository of best clinical outcomes helped us developed a complex wound formulary (decision tree) for wound patients dealing with stage III and stage IV wounds.
 Through seeking the best products, services and solutions National Wound Care eventually got into research and development of its own products to serve the healthcare market place.
+We focus on real-time PCR molecular testing to identify wound pathogens and wound infections.
+Compared to other methods of testing for wound infections, our process is more accurate as well as provides guidance to treating wound infection.

 RESEARCH & DEVELOPMENT